DataDog/hiring-engineers/answers.md

 1. Update the pip version.
 Currently on version 1.2.1
 2. Update Python version.
 Currently on version 2.7.6

-* I was still getting the same errors and since getting the Flask app to run in the VM wasn't working, I decided to keep the DD agent running on the VM and to run the app from my local environment.
+I was still getting the same errors and since getting the Flask app to run in the VM wasn't working, I decided to keep the DD agent running on the VM and to run the app from my local environment.

-* To run the app, I entered the following commands:
+To run the app, I ran the following commands:
 ```
 $ . venv/bin/activate
 $ ddtrace-run python app.py
 ```

-* I also instrumented the app to trace web requests: app.py
+I also instrumented the app to trace web requests:

+hiring-challenge/app.py
 ```
 from ddtrace import tracer